Chapter 1:

 Isekai Exit Plan

 Ren hit the ground hard.
 The tough soil made every bone in his body ache.
-His ears rang as he blinked up at the endless blue sky.
-A metal boot stepped into view — then another, and then dozens more before vanishing in a blur.
-He groaned and lifted his head.
+His ears were ringing.
+He blinked up at the endless blue sky—a brilliant blue that felt utterly wrong, like a memory he couldn't grasp.
+A metal boot stepped into view—then another, and then dozens more, all belonging to blurred figures that raced past him.

-All around him was chaos.
-Humans and inhuman creatures clashed, blades flashing, blood staining the earth.
-It was a battlefield.
-And he was in the middle of it.
+All around him, chaos reigned.
+Humans and inhuman creatures clashed, their blades flashing, as blood stained the earth.
+It was a battlefield, and he was in the middle of it.

 The contrast was striking.